Kenneth Moir

-He was first Sir Kenneth de la More, a contemporary, perhaps nephew or grandson, of Ranald de la More (Reginald de Mure), David II's Chamberlain of Scotland (1329–33 and 1334–1340).

 Sir Kenneth and Sir James Douglas rode out on Crusade with Sir Simon Locard of Lee, Sir William Keith of Galston, Sir William de St. Clair and his younger brother John of Rosslyn, Sir Symon Glendonwyn, Sir Alan Cathcart and the brothers Sir Robert Logan of Restalrig and Sir Walter Logan.
 Locard would as a result of this Crusade became known as Lockhart.
 There was also a young William Borthwick.

 Having been granted a promise of safe conduct from Edward III of England, the party sailed from North Berwick and made for Luys in Flanders in the spring of 1330 remaining there for 12 days and attracting more followers from all over Europe.
 The Knights Templar had been outlawed and ordered killed by this time.
 There are no written records of who joined the party of Scottish knights.
 There is circumstantial evidence that at least one knight from Germany joined in Flanders.

 Their intention was to then sail to Cape Finisterre in the north west of Spain to visit Santiago de Compostela which had been ordained as a holy town by Pope Alexander III following the discovery of the remains of the Apostle James.
 A pilgrimage to Santiago captured the imagination of Christian Europe on an unprecedented scale as it was the third holiest site in Christendom and, at the height of its popularity in the 11th and 12th century, attracted over half a million pilgrims each year.

 However, before they could set off for Santiago word reached them that the King of Castile and León, Alphonso XI, in his efforts to drive the Nasrid dynasty (Moors) out of Granada had laid siege to the Castillo de las Estrellas (Castle of the Stars) at Teba which was occupied by the Saracen army of Muhammed IV, Sultan of Granada.
 The knights travelled 2,000 km to Seville and offered their support to Alfonso for his Crusade to rid the Iberian Peninsula of non-Christians.
 They marched the short distance to Teba.